 How soon after a new tattoo can you start laser tattoo removal?

-“The adult human skin cycle dictates when a laser procedure can start.
+If you hate your new tattoo, “The adult human skin cycle dictates when a laser procedure can start.
 If you start too soon after tattoo placement you run the risk of increased adverse events including prolonged ink retention and scarring.
 A minimum of six weeks is necessary but we usually err on the side of caution and have patients wait seven, eight or more…” (Dr. William Kirby)

 We cannot treat a tattoo until it is completely healed.
 This may take 6-8 weeks after it has been applied.

 Your skin, safety and comfort are our number one priorities.
 We definitely don’t want to harm your skin with a laser on top of a fresh tattoo.
 We want to remove your tattoo/s safely.
 Most tattoos take between five to twelve treatments for complete removal.
 Tattoo removal is a lengthy process, there is a time commitment involved and the tattoo cannot be gone in a few hours as it was applied.

 What happens to a tattoo after it is placed in the skin?

 The tattoo process begins by damaging the epidermis (the top layer of skin) to allow for the ink to be injected into the dermis (the second layer of skin) with a tattoo gun.
 The skin is punctured between 50-3000 times per minute.
 The ink particles are embedded in a protein envelope which surrounds each of the cells that contain tattoo ink.
 This is where your body comes to the rescue.